 Mt.
 Hood Cherokees 2024 Events Calendar

-Basket Weaving with Barbara Adair
+Flat Basket Weaving with Cherokee National Treasure Barbara Adair & Culture Keeper Betty Frogg

 Chief’s Visit